Ministries Read More

 Sunday Mass Time: 11:00am

-Weekday Mass Time: 9:00am Tuesday, Wednesday, Thursday, Friday (Usually)
+Weekday Mass Time: 9:00am Tuesday, Wednesday, Thursday, at St. Mark; Friday's at different senior homes (please check bulletin)

 (Subject to change so consult the current Bulletin) (Highlight Bulletin)